Karthikeswar23/Bank-management-system-using-oops/README.md

 A robust Python CLI application simulating a core banking environment.
 This system manages customer accounts, handles financial transactions, and integrates a simulated Rupay Network for debit card issuance.

 **The system is built using Object-Oriented Programming (OOP) principles:**
-Encapsulation: Uses private class attributes (e.g., __customerDatabase) to protect sensitive financial records from direct external modification.
+**Encapsulation**: Uses private class attributes (e.g., __customerDatabase) to protect sensitive financial records from direct external modification.

-Abstraction: The BankOperations class acts as an interface, hiding the complex logic of database updates and card generation from the end-user.
+**Abstraction**: The BankOperations class acts as an interface, hiding the complex logic of database updates and card generation from the end-user.

-Unique Identifier Logic:
+**Unique Identifier Logic**:
-Account Numbers: Generated using a counter and zfill(12) to ensure a standard 12-digit format (e.g., SBI000000000001).
+**Account Numbers**: Generated using a counter and zfill(12) to ensure a standard 12-digit format (e.g., SBI000000000001).

-Debit Cards: Generated as random 12-digit integers with unique constraints.
+**Debit Cards**: Generated as random 12-digit integers with unique constraints.

-Transaction Integrity: The system performs "Check-before-Deduct" logic for withdrawals, transfers, and card issuance fees.
+**Transaction Integrity**: The system performs "Check-before-Deduct" logic for withdrawals, transfers, and card issuance fees.

 **📌 Features**
 KYC-Based Account Creation: Validates unique users via PAN and Aadhar numbers.
 Automated Account Numbering: Generates standardized 12-digit SBI account numbers.